-Tea is a true cultural staple in many countries, and one of the most popular drinks all around.
+Tea is a true cultural staple in many countries and one of the most popular drinks in the world.
 There have long been two main ways of consuming tea: hot or iced.
 But with fresh flavors and new influences coming from around the world, the tea game has changed dramatically.

 This is a great time for tea aficionados.
 We can enjoy amazing teas such as Japanese matcha, Chinese kombucha, and many other variations that were hard to find in the Western world just a few years ago.

 But what if you took tea one step further?
 Green tea is finding its way into innovative beverage combinations that deliver intriguing flavors and add excitement to café menus.
 Here are a few green tea–infused recipes to spark your creativity this summer.

 By blending tradition and innovation, some New York City bars are establishing a trend: green tea and whiskey cocktails.